What Does Hedge Bets Mean?

-Hedging pre-game isn’t a common practice because for this to happen, you would need to see significant line movement.
-However, it is useful in certain situations.
-For example: let’s say you bet on the Dallas Cowboys to cover -6.5 points but their star quarterback caught the flu on Saturday night and will not be starting on Sunday’s game.
-Of course, the line will shift accordingly but you could jump in and bet the other side.
-It’s not the ideal spot but if you’re entirely certain that your original position is a bad one, you will have the option to hedge and hopefully recover some of your bet.
+Hedging pre-game isn’t a common practice because for this to happen; you would need to see significant line movement.
+However, it is helpful in certain situations.
+For example: let’s say you bet on the Dallas Cowboys to cover -6.5 points, but their star quarterback caught the flu on Saturday night and will not be starting on Sunday’s game.
+Of course, the line will shift accordingly, but you could jump in and bet the other side.
+It’s not the ideal spot, but if you’re certain that your original position is a bad one, you will have the option to hedge and hopefully recover some of your bet.

-To hedge bets isn’t a new phenomenon but it’s one that’s become more popular thanks to the invention of live betting.
-In the old days, the way you would hedge – or try to – is by betting at halftime or during other breaks (periods, quarters and so on).
-So if you were on a side and you want to get rid of your position, you would hope that the halftime line provided you some sort of an option to do that.
+To hedge bets isn’t a new phenomenon, but it’s one that’s become more popular thanks to the invention of live betting.
+In the old days, the way you would hedge – or try to – is by betting at halftime or during other breaks (periods, quarters, and so on).
+So if you were on a side and you want to get rid of your position, you would hope that the halftime line provided you an option to do that.

-Nowadays with live betting, you have the opportunity to get out of your bet at almost any point.
-If you’ve got an account at a shop that offers live in-game betting, you can watch the game from the comfort of your couch and make the decision whether to hold or hedge.
+Nowadays, with live betting, you have the opportunity to get out of your bet at almost any point.
+If you’ve got an account at a shop that offers live in-game sports betting, you can watch the game from the comfort of your couch and decide whether to hold or hedge.
 As long as the game doesn’t get too far out of hand, you should have that opportunity to do so even late in the games.